fluid-project/infusion-docs/src/documents/APIChangesFrom3_0To4_0.md

 ## Configuration

-With `fluid.uiOptions` being more generalized than it's predecessor, it no longer makes assumptions about which preferences it will work with.
+With `fluid.uiOptions` being more generalized than its predecessor, it no longer makes assumptions about which preferences it will work with.
 This means that configuration may no longer be hoisted to the top level; preferences and enactors are configured through the `auxiliarySchema` top level option, and the preference editor itself is configured through the `prefsEditorLoader` or `prefsEditor` top level options.